LambdaInnovation/AcademyCraft/src/main/resources/assets/academy/tutorials/en_US/metal_former.md

 ![content]

-There are 4 modes for metal former in total: Plate Forming, Incising, Etching, Refining.
+There are 4 modes for metal former in total: Plate Forming, Incising, Etching and Refining.

 You can switching between them by pressing the button in GUI.